yogurtshake/soundboard-discord-bot/README.txt

 -------------------------------------------------------------------------

-6. to add a new file to a folder (probably a new .ogg sound file to add to all_sounds), use:
+7. to add a new file to a folder , use:

--> mv sound.ogg all_sounds/
+-> mv file.ext foldername/